nathan-folsom/jotai-composition/src/article.md

 # Composable, Reusable Components with Jotai

 Part of a strong codebase is the tooling that has been built to augment work within the environment, and reusable components play a significant role.
-Well-designed common code can be the difference between enjoyable development and a massive headache, and is something I'm always trying to find new ways to think about it.
+Well-designed common code can be the difference between enjoyable development and a massive headache, and is something I'm always trying to find new ways to think about.
 I recently began working with Jotai for state management, and it has led to some interesting patterns for composition in reusable React components.
 If you're not familiar with Jotai, you can [check it out here](https://jotai.org/), or keep reading; it's not too complicated!

 For this example, I'm using a generic picker component that renders a list of items, and allows the user to select some.